 Whole Person Learning asserts that all humans have the capacity to learn and that this is gloriously more than an intellectual process.
-Rather it recognises the necessity of embracing and incorporating processes that engage the physiological as well as the psychological, the heart as much as the mind, the unfettered imagination as much as the mundane – and the ever present availability of connection to the divine.
+Rather it recognises the necessity of embracing and incorporating processes that engage the physiological as well as the psychological, the heart as much as the mind, the unfettered imagination as much as the mundane – and the ever-present availability of connection to the divine.

 Whole person approaches recognise the intrinsic, inseparable and dynamic relationship alive in and between such inseparable ‘elements’, and seeks to provide educational and experiential opportunities to reacquaint ourselves with them – engaging in an active process of learning to live more fully and act more consciously and intentionally.

 Capturing the essence of Whole Person Learning is difficult – perhaps even impossible for me – in a way that can do it justice, a way that recognises the fullness and mystery of our human experience of living and learning.
 The above is one attempt at expression, of description – getting across something of the meaning – and what it can afford us.
-Settling upon a good-enough expression is an ever constant challenge in the realm of communications – websites, social media, marketing and promotion, the sharing of ideas and ideals.
-Our Comms Team deserve a medal.
+Settling upon a good-enough expression is an ever-constant challenge in the realm of communications – websites, social media, marketing and promotion, the sharing of ideas and ideals.
+Our Comms Team deserves a medal.
 They really do.

 I quite like that I can’t ‘pin it down’ easily.
 Over the years at Oasis we’ve had many rich and sometimes testy discussions about it, trying to gain some shared understanding of what we are about and then translating that into a form that can be understood – in language that is accessible – ultimately to serve those who find us, to enable ways of applying it more fully in our work.
 We’ve ‘lived it’ through Group Inquiry and Action Cycles, we’ve given voice to it, written about it, drawn it, walked it and even danced it.